Jissy96/News2Buzz/README.md

 ## 🚀 Project Overview

-**PostMoji** is an intelligent end-to-end platform that transforms breaking news and trending topics into branded, tone-aware, multimodal social media posts.
+**News2Buzz** is an intelligent end-to-end platform that transforms breaking news and trending topics into branded, tone-aware, multimodal social media posts.
 It combines Natural Language Processing (NLP), generative AI, and data pipelines to deliver rich content (text + emojis + stickers) for platforms like Instagram, LinkedIn, X (Twitter), and more.

 This project is developed by a 6-member student team at Loyalist College as part of Semester 4.